 CSD Department Policy: Letters of Reference

-The academic and clinic faculty are happy to write letters of reference for students.
-Students may request letters of reference for prospective employment, graduate school applications, and scholarship/grant applications.
-To help us accommodate your requests, we ask that you follow these guidelines when asking for letters of reference.
+To help us accommodate your requests for recommendations, we ask that you follow these guidelines when asking for letters of reference.

 - Provide the written request and authorization form.
-Per university policy, students must provide a written request (see link below) asking for the clinic instructor or faculty member to provide a letter of reference.
+Per university policy, students must provide the written request (see link below) asking for the clinic instructor or faculty member to provide a reference.

-- The request should be made with 4 working weeks´ lead time; some faculty members may have more stringent or liberal timelines.
+- The request should be made with at least 4 working weeks´ lead time; some faculty members may have more stringent or liberal timelines.
 It is best to ask the faculty member about their preferences.
 Bear in mind the breaks in the academic calendar are not included in the four weeks´ lead time.

 - The Reference Request and Student Authorization form serves as your written request.
 You must complete this form and submit it to the faculty member.
 Without your written consent, the faculty member is not at liberty to discuss your academic performance.

-- Please provide envelopes for any letters that need to be mailed out.
+- Envelopes for any letters that need to be mailed out.
 Address and stamp envelopes in advance.
 Provide self-adhering envelopes if possible.

 - If recommendations are to be in electronic form, you are responsible for having the link sent to the faculty member from the program to which you are applying.